vaebhav10/kaggle-basics/house-prices-advanced-regression-techniques/Readme.md

 The workflow covers everything from automated EDA to model evaluation using RMSE.

 # 📈 Project Highlights
-Automated EDA: Utilized ydata-profiling to generate a comprehensive Dataset overview.html for feature analysis.
+**Automated EDA:** Utilized ydata-profiling to generate a comprehensive Dataset overview.html for feature analysis.

-Feature Insight: Analyzed categorical impact on pricing, such as the median price trends across different Exterior1st materials.
+**Feature Insight:** Analyzed categorical impact on pricing, such as the median price trends across different Exterior1st materials.

 **Model Performance:** * ***Ridge Regression :*** Achieved an RMSE of ~0.1365.
 **Linear Regression:** Achieved a RMSE of ~ 0.1369
-**Random Forest:** Achieved a Mean Absolute Error of ~0.0917 and an RMSE of ~0.1380.
+**Random Forest:** Achieved a RMSE of ~0.1380.

 **🛠️ Tech Stack**
 Language: Python